Scope of employment regulation

 Illness and injury of employees

 12. What rights do employees have to time off in the case of illness or injury?
 Are they entitled to sick pay during this time off?
-Can an employer recover any of the cost from the government?
+Who pays the sick pay and, if the employer, can it recover any of the cost from the government?